Anvesh-Vishwakarma/Customer-Intelligence-and-Churn-Prediction-/README.md

 ### Modelling

 For the modelling, I will use tress based Ensemble method as we do not have linearity in this classification problem.
 Also, we have a class imbalance of 1:3 and to combat it I will assign class weightage of 1:3 which means false negatives are 3 times costlier than false positives.
 I built a model on 80% of data and validated model on remaining 20% of data keeping in mind that I do not have data leakage.
-The random forest model has many hyperparameters and I tuned them using Grid Search Cross Validation while making sure that I do not overfit.

 The final model resulted in 0.62 F1 score and 0.85 ROC-AUC.
 The resulting plots can be seen below.